 Scenario 3: No Longer Have Access to Your Recovery Email

-In case you still have an attached phone number, you can use its text and call facility to regain access to the Google account.
+- In case you still have an attached phone number, you can use its text or call facility to regain access to the Google account and skip the remaining steps.
 But if you don’t have the phone any longer, click “I don’t have my phone.”

-If the alternative email account was never associated with any Google services attached to the primary account, you will see a “couldn’t sign you in” screen.
+If the alternative email account was never associated with any Google services attached to the primary account, you may see a “couldn’t sign you in” screen.